AffectAnalysisGroup/PyAFAR/README.md

 - `AU predictions`: Normalized faces are used for AU predictions (occurrence and intensity).
 Separate detection modules for occurrence are available for adults and infants.
 Intensity predictions are available for adults only.
 - `Output`: PyAFAR can output frame-level predictions in CSV and JSON formats to enable easy reading with most platforms used by both computational as well as domain experts.

-See the [wiki](https://github.com/AffectAnalysisGroup/PyAFAR/wiki) for information on how to install and use PyAFAR.
+### For installation instructions click [here](https://github.com/AffectAnalysisGroup/PyAFAR/wiki/3.-Installation) and how to use click [here](https://github.com/AffectAnalysisGroup/PyAFAR/wiki/4.-How-to-use)

 ## Citations